sergei-mironov/litrepl/docs/development/more-scenarios.md

 ```

 In the opened shell, run the `screencast.sh` and wait a second, until the script
-arranges demo and recorder wondows.
+arranges demo and recorder windows.

 ``` sh
 $ screencast.sh